7i6ht/math2visual/backend/README.md

 - The generated SVG is stored temporarily in `storage/temp_svgs/`
 - The `temp_filename` must be used with the confirm endpoint to save permanently
 - Temporary SVGs are subject to automatic cleanup if not confirmed
-- This endpoint uses the Gemini AI model configured via `GOOGLE_API_KEY`
+- This endpoint uses the Gemini AI model configured via `GEMINI_API_KEY`

 #### `POST /api/svg-dataset/confirm-generated`
 Confirm and permanently save a previously generated SVG from the temporary storage to the dataset.